unitaryfund/mitiq/docs/source/guide/guide-zne.rst

    Error with PolyFactory.extrapolate method: 0.0110

-Both the zero-noise value and the optimal parameters of the fit can be returned from `extrapolate` by specifying `full_output = True`.
+Beyond the zero-noise limit, additional information about the fit (e.g., optimal parameters, errors, extrapolation curve, etc.) can be returned from `extrapolate` by specifying `full_output = True`.

 There are also a number of methods to get additional information calculated by the factory class: